Maroubra to Coogee

 Time 1.5 hours Level of Difficulty Easy

-Maroubra Beach is one km long bordered at one end by the beautiful Malabar headland and at the other by Jack Vanney Reserve.
-It is one of the most popular surfing beaches in Sydney owing to a consistently good swell and favourable wave conditions.
-But the beach can also be very dangerous so best to swim between the flags.
+Maroubra Beach stretches for a full kilometre between Malabar Headland and Jack Vanny Reserve and is one of Sydney’s most popular surfing beaches thanks to its consistent swell.
+But the surf can also be very dangerous so best to swim between the flags.

 Aside from the waves, the beach also hosts a large playground, outdoor gym and skate park, and there are free barbecues and plenty of places to picnic in the surrounding park.
 There are also toilets, showers, a kiosk and cafe and plenty of other eating options nearby in Marine Parade.